 The genetics of B. napus is challenging to untangle due to its genomic complexity.
-B. napus is an outcrossing species that originated from the hybridization of two different diploid parents, B. rapa and B. oleracea (Nagaharu 1935)(Nagaharu 1935).
+B. napus is an outcrossing species that originated from the hybridization of two different diploid parents, B. rapa and B. oleracea (Nagaharu 1935).
 Both B. rapa and B. oleracea are widely cultivated as human food crops such as cabbage, bok choy, and broccoli.
-It is believed that B. napus first appeared approximately 7,500 years ago when B. rapa hybridized with B. oleracea and underwent a chromosome doubling event, resulting in an allotetraploid (Chalhoub et al. 2014)(Chalhoub et al. 2014).
+It is believed that B. napus first appeared approximately 7,500 years ago when B. rapa hybridized with B. oleracea and underwent a chromosome doubling event, resulting in an allotetraploid (Chalhoub et al. 2014).
 B. napus (AACC) contains the diploid genomes of both B. rapa (AA) and B. oleracea (CC).
-While polyploidy has been hypothesized to provide plants with advantages, such as favorability in domestication (Bertioli et al. 2019)(Bertioli et al. 2019), it also has genetic consequences that can cause several analytical challenges.
+While polyploidy has been hypothesized to provide plants with advantages, such as favorability in domestication (Bertioli et al. 2019), it also has genetic consequences that can cause several analytical challenges.
 In the case of B. napus, the A and C subgenomes are so similar that there can be homoeologous exchange of genetic information between the two subgenomes.
-Such exchanges range in size from a few base pairs (gene conversion) to larger chromosomal regions (Chalhoub et al. 2014)(Chalhoub et al. 2014).
-The rate and specifics of homoeologous exchange varies between B. napus populations and has been reported to occur more often in populations that have a newly synthesized B. napus as a parent (Udall et al. 2005)(Udall et al. 2005).
+Such exchanges range in size from a few base pairs (gene conversion) to larger chromosomal regions (Chalhoub et al. 2014).
+The rate and specifics of homoeologous exchange varies between B. napus populations and has been reported to occur more often in populations that have a newly synthesized B. napus as a parent (Udall et al. 2005).
 The exact mechanisms of this process are still unknown; however, the process is thought to be a driving factor in the large amount of diversity found within B. napus.
 Consequently, it has been challenging to generate a standard public consensus genome assembly for B. napus.

-In 2014, a high-quality genomic reference assembly for B. napus was released to the public (Chalhoub et al. 2014)(Chalhoub et al. 2014).
+In 2014, a high-quality genomic reference assembly for B. napus was released to the public (Chalhoub et al. 2014).
 This assembly, hereby referred to as Darmor-bzh, was generated using short read sequencing data.
 Due to challenges associated with assembling and scaffolding short reads and the high similarity between the two subgenomes, a significant portion of the genome could not be confidently anchored in the assembly and was left unscaffolded.
 Since the release of the Darmor-bzh assembly, new sequencing and assembly strategies, including long reads, linked-reads, and proximity data, have become available and fiscally feasible.
 Recently new B. napus genomes using these technologies have been released to the public (Lee et al. 2020; Song et al. 2020; Rousseau-Gueutin et al. 2020).
-Concurrently we have generated a new genomic reference for a synthetic B. napus that includes a significant number of previously unscaffolded sequences.
+Concurrently we have generated a new genomic reference for a synthetic B. napus that includes a significant number of previously unscaffolded sequences relative to the original Darmor-bzh v4.1 assembly.
 Additionally, this new assembly reveals shared and unique homoeologous exchange events in different B. napus lines.

 Methods and Materials